josephdubon/tower-of-hanoi/readme.md

 If you'd like to learn more about the game, you can read its Wikipedia article https://en.wikipedia.org/wiki/Tower_of_Hanoi

-Pair Programming
-You will work in pairs to create a JavaScript version of the Tower of Hanoi.

-Your submission should be entirely the work of you and your partner - (don't copy a solution written by someone else).

-Hints
 Make each tower a flex box that stacks elements from bottom to top using the following CSS properties:
 {
     display: flex;
     flex-direction: column-reverse;
     align-items: center;
 }

 You will want to have the player click twice for each move - first to pick the source tower, second to pick the destination tower.
 Use a variable to keep track of which mode the player is in.

 Add a click handler to each of the three towers.
 Use event.currentTarget inside the event handler to determine which tower was clicked.